See what the IHS Markit Score report has to say about Consolidated Communications Holdings Inc.

 - ETFs holding this stock are seeing positive inflows

-Short interest is high for CNSL with between 15 and 20% of shares on loan.
-This means that investors who seek to profit from falling equity prices are currently targeting CNSL.
-Sentiment has worsened and traders added to their bearish short positions on December 21.
+Short interest is moderately high for CNSL with between 10 and 15% of shares outstanding currently on loan.
+However, this was an improvement in sentiment as investors who seek to profit from falling equity prices reduced their short positions on December 27.

 ETF/Index ownership | Positive